Edwin-Sanchez2003/R-Project-1-Statistics/README.md

-Introduction to Statistics
+Introduction to Statistics | Edwin Sanchez
-Edwin Sanchez
 # R Project 1: Statistical Analysis of Ship Data for Object Detection
 This is the GitHub repo for the first R project for STAT 300 - Introduction to Statistics.
-This README details what the repo contains and other details.
+This README details useful information for using the resources in the repo.

 * **Python Version:** `3.11.X`
 * **Dependencies:** `None`, *base python installation.*